libaro-io/LibaroPackageSkeleton/ROADMAP.md

 - Initial release

 ## Version 1.1.0
-- Use larastan for code analysis
+- Use Larastan for code analysis instead of php stan

+## Version 1.2.0
+- Use php pest for testing